NoxOrg/Nox/tests/Nox.ClientApi.Tests/.nox/docs/endpoints/WorkplaceEndpoints.md

     - Description: Update or create values of translations for a specific Workplace.
 Requires a payload with the new value of WorkplaceLocalizedUpsertDto.

 - **DELETE** `/api/v1/Workplaces/{key}/WorkplacesLocalized/{cultureCode}`
-    - Description: Delete the localized values of WorkplaceLocalized for a specific culture code for a specific Workplace.
+    - Description: Delete the translations for a specific culture code for a specific Workplace.

 ## Other Related Endpoints